Kometa-Team/Kometa/docs/showcase/overlays.md

 # Overlays Showcase

-This page is designed to show the art of the possible when using Overlays within Plex Meta Manager.
+This page is designed to show the art of the possible when using Overlays within Kometa.

-Each showcased photo has been confirmed to be fully functional with Plex Meta Manager v1.19.0.
+Each showcased photo has been confirmed to be fully functional with Kometa v1.19.0.
 We cannot guarantee functionality beyond that version.

 ## Example 1